Why do people come for counselling?

 Hitting a crisis point in your life can be scary.
 The idea of counselling can be a daunting one, often surrounded by the mystery of what to expect.

-Equally, you may be experiencing a lack of direction, feelings of boredom or of being trapped.
-A significant relationship may be proving difficult for you to manage healthily.
-You may be aware of self-destructive patterns occurring in your life which are causing you or those around you pain.
+You may be experiencing a lack of direction, feelings of boredom or of being trapped.
+Perhaps you are experiencing difficulties in a significant relationship, that you are unable to manage in a healthy way.
+These ongoing issues, without the knowledge and/or support of how to overcome them, is leaving you feeling lost and trapped.
+You may be aware of self-destructive patterns occurring in your life which are causing you, or those around you, pain.

 Extreme feelings such as anger, shame, guilt, sadness or loneliness may be affecting your daily life, keeping you stuck in an uncomfortable place.

-The relationship that is formed with a counsellor can be very different to previous relationships.
-It can be an environment where there is no ‘right or wrong’ and where no judgments are made.
-Counselling provides a space in which you can explore the issues that are affecting you, to raise your self-awareness.
+The relationship you form with your therapist can be very different from your other relationships.
+This relationship is built in an environment with no ‘right or wrong’ and without judgement.
+It can take some time to relax into sessions, but over time, you will start to feel better.
+Counselling provides a space in which you can explore the issues that are affecting you to raise your self-awareness.
 Often, the more accepting of yourself you become, the more options for change emerge.

-Carl Rogers, the founder of Humanistic counselling, said “The curious paradox is when I accept myself just as I am, then I can change” .
-Counselling can help you to accept the things that you cannot change and help you to bring about the changes that are possible.
+The founder of the humanistic counselling approach, Carl Rogers said, “The curious paradox is when I accept myself just as I am, then I can change.”
+Counselling can help you to accept the things that you cannot change, and help you to bring about the changes that are possible.
+Remember, there is no weakness in needing help and you don't need to go through this alone.
+Help is available and change is possible.

 All therapists are verified professionals.